Shizakhan99/Project-3_Team-2/README.md

+# New York City Airbnb Listing Project

+Team Members: Aaron Chan, Anwer Dolemeri, Sara Joulaei, Shiza Khan

-An overview of the project and its purpose
+## An overview of the project and its purpose

 We chose Airbnb data of New York city with around 20 columns along with the pricing, ratings, reviews, room type, neighborhood group, latitude and longitudes.
 We are trying to answer the question: